archana6malviya/failed-login-analysis-lab/README.md

 ---
 ### Event ID 4625 – Windows Failed Login Investigation
+Event ID 4625 details were captured using the Details tab (Friendly and XML views).
+Multiple screenshots were taken to document account, failure, and network information.
 The following screenshots document the investigation workflow:

 1. Security log overview